ruanyf/weather-action/README.md

-An example of GitHub Actions of sending weather report with email.
+An example of GitHub Actions: sending daily weather report with email.

 ## Ref